 prophecy.
 Did the Old Testament writer of this passage know he was writing

 prophecy?
-Probably, he was a prophet and knew God was speaking to Him as he
+Yes, Isaiah was a prophet and knew God was speaking to Him as he

 wrote.
 All prophecy has its fulfillment, but what do we know about the